skeweddata/skeweddata.github.io/_drafts/nfts_attribution.md

 a pretty powerful idea — by virtue of being in a distributed transaction history, your code contributions are resilient to platform failure.

 NFTs work similarly — the blockchain makes ownership of a particular NFT permanent and easy to verify.
-They are basically a way to enjoy the same rights with digital goods as you have with physical things, which is [a](https://www.consumerreports.org/consumerist/that-amazon-video-you-bought-you-may-not-actually-be-able-to-watch-it/) [very](https://arstechnica.com/information-technology/2013/12/cant-stream-that-christmas-movie-you-bought-on-amazon-blame-disney/)
+Combined with a platform to validate ownership and provide access, they are basically a way to enjoy the same rights with digital goods as you have with physical things, which is [a](https://www.consumerreports.org/consumerist/that-amazon-video-you-bought-you-may-not-actually-be-able-to-watch-it/) [very](https://arstechnica.com/information-technology/2013/12/cant-stream-that-christmas-movie-you-bought-on-amazon-blame-disney/)
 [real](https://www.nytimes.com/2009/07/18/technology/companies/18amazon.html)
 [problem](https://arstechnica.com/tech-policy/2021/04/apple-faces-class-action-lawsuit-over-its-definition-of-the-word-buy/)
 as more and more of our lives move online.
-To me **this** is the core value proposition of NFTs, not buying some token representing a collectible as a bizarre flex of your crypto-cred.
+To me **this** is the core value proposition of NFTs, not buying some token representing a collectible as a flex of your crypto-cred.

-To be clear, I'm far from the first person to have this thought
+But this is far more pedestrian and — dare I say it — _boring_ than breathless prose about the latest person to drop a fortune on a reference to a jpeg, or people selling their memes[^memes].

 [^NFTs]: